Rites of Passage & The ReWilding of Human Nature

 An offering of dried tobacco and

-Yellow corn meal for safe passage;
+Blue corn meal for safe passage;

-Enveloped by earth, braided roots and ash.
+Enveloped by earth, roots and ash.

-Offering accepted, Entranced granted,
+Offering accepted.
+Entranced granted.

 You step through onto hallowed ground,